Location: Kumasi - Ashanti Region, Ghana, W/A

-The Polytechnic is committed to setting the pace for others to follow.
+The University is committed to setting the pace for others to follow.
 This calls for competence, hard-work, sacrifice, diligence and conscientiousness.
 It involvesstriving to achieve excellence by continuously improving and innovating for the best possible outcomes.
 It calls for commitment and perseverance in the face of daunting hurdles.

 iii) Good Stewardship